-APC is located on the long arm of chromosome 5 (5q21), has 15 exons, and encodes a 2843 amino-acid long protein[27].
-Most of the somatic mutations lie in the mutation cluster region (MCR), which is located between amino acids 1286 and 1513 and overlaps with the beta-catenin binding region[28].
+APC is located on the long arm of chromosome 5 (5q21), has 15 exons, and encodes a 2,843 amino acid protein[27].
+Most of the somatic mutations lie in the mutation cluster region (MCR), which is located between amino acids 1286 and 1513 and overlaps with the β-catenin binding region[28].
 Heterozygous APC germline mutations have been associated with AP predisposition in a gene location-dependent manner[29].
-Most of the germline APC mutations are truncating variants lying between codons 178 and 1580, and they give rise to stable mutant peptides that exert a dominant-negative effect on the wild-type protein[30,31].
-These mutations lead to classical forms of the disease called familial AP (FAP), whereas germline mutations located at both the 5’ and the 3’ end of the transcript and splicing mutations that lead to exon 9 skipping give rise to attenuated forms of the disease called attenuated familial AP (AFAP) (Figure 1A).
-Germline mutations at the 3’ end give rise to stable proteins with a certain capability to mediate regulation of beta-catenin levels[30], and 5’ end mutations upstream codon 177 produce functional proteins by initiation of translation at codon 184[31,32].
+Most of the germline APC mutations are truncating variants lying between codons 178 and 1580, and give rise to stable mutant peptides that exert a dominant-negative effect on the wild-type protein[30,31].
+These mutations lead to classical forms of the disease called familial AP (FAP), whereas germline mutations located at both the 5’ and 3’ ends of the transcript, as well as splicing mutations that lead to exon 9 skipping, give rise to attenuated forms of the disease called attenuated familial AP (AFAP) (Figure 1A).
+Germline mutations at the 3’ end give rise to stable proteins with a certain capability to regulate β-catenin levels[30], and 5’ end mutations upstream of codon 177 produce functional proteins by initiation of translation at codon 184[31,32].
 This internal initiation of translation is relatively inefficient, leading to a haploinsufficient phenotype rather than a dominant-negative phenotype.
-Mutations at the splice donor site in intron 9 lead to inefficient exon skipping with some expression of normal transcript and therefore with an attenuated form of the disease[33].
+Mutations at the splice donor site in intron 9 lead to inefficient exon skipping with some expression of normal transcript, and therefore with an attenuated form of the disease[33].

 Both FAP and AFAP show autosomal dominant inheritance patterns.
 However, there are some exceptions without any family history.
-De novo mutations have been described in 10-25% of APC carriers[8,9], and recent studies report APC mosaicism rates of 20%-50% in unexplained AP cases[20,34] Whereas de novo mutations have been observed in both FAP and AFAP, it is noteworthy that mosaicism carriers present an attenuated form of the disease[20], probably due to the nonubiquitous distribution of the mutant allele.
+De novo mutations have been described in 10%-25% of APC carriers[8,9], and recent studies report APC mosaicism rates of 20%-50% in unexplained AP cases[20,34].
+Whereas de novo mutations have been observed in both FAP and AFAP, it is noteworthy that mosaicism carriers present an attenuated form of the disease[20], likely due to the nonubiquitous distribution of the mutant allele.

 MUTYH